-[FS-LSP] defines the PDUs which support flooding scopes in addition to area wide scope and domain wide scope.
-RBridges on a local link that support Lz greater than Sz MUST support the L1 Circuit Scoped (L1CS) flooding.
+[RFC7356] defines the PDUs which support flooding scopes in addition to area wide scope and domain wide scope.
+RBridges on a local link that support Lz greater than Sz MUST support the Extended L1 Circuit Scoped (E-L1CS) flooding.
 They use that flooding to exchange their maximally supportable value of "Lz".
 The smallest value of the Lz collected on a link, but not less than Sz, is the link-wide Lz.
+RBridge on a local link will be able to tell which other RBridges on that link support E-L1CS FS-LSPs because, as required by [RFC7180bis] all RBridges are required to include the Scoped Flooding Support TLV [RFC7356] in their TRILL Hellos.

 The maximum sized level 1 link-local PDU, such as PSNP or CSNP, which may be generated by a system is controlled by the value of the management parameter originatingL1SNPBufferSize.
 This value determines Lz.
-The TRILL APPsub-TLV shown in Figure 2.1 SHOULD be included in a GENINFO TLV [RFC6823] in an L1CS-LSP number zero.
-If it is missing from a fragment zero L1CS-LSP or there is no fragment zero L1CS-LSP, it is assumed that its originating IS is implicitly advertising its originatingSNPBufferSize value as Sz octets.
+The TRILL APPsub-TLV shown in Figure 2.1 SHOULD be included in a GENINFO TLV [RFC6823] in an E-L1CS-LSP number zero.
+If it is missing from a fragment zero E-L1CS-LSP or there is no fragment zero E-L1CS FS-LSP, it is assumed that its originating IS is implicitly advertising its originatingSNPBufferSize value as Sz octets.